 The Codesmith admissions process involves a written application with optional coding questions, a nontechnical interview, and a technical interview.
 Codesmith offers a number of free resources for preparing for the admissions process including in-person and online coding workshops, a 2-week online prep course (CS Prep), and an online JavaScript learning platform (CSX).

 Codesmith offers extensive career support that guides residents through resume development, interview strategies, salary negotiation, and more.
 Residents receive career support for life whether they are on their first job search, second job search, or beyond.
 Plus, the supportive Codesmith community encourages learners to tackle unique and unfamiliar problems, important when preparing for the ever-changing tech landscape.
-As shared in the most recent CIRR outcomes reports (July-December 2021), more than 82% of Codesmith graduates were employed in the field within 6 months of graduating.
-Across all full-time immersive programs during this period the median salary for Codesmith graduates was $130,000.
-The median salary for the part-time remote immersive program was $137,000.
+As shared in the most recent CIRR outcomes reports (Jan-June, 2022), more than 80% of Codesmith graduates were employed in the field within 6 months of graduating.
+Across all full-time immersive programs during this period the median salary for Codesmith graduates was $127,500.
+The median salary for part-time remote immersive graduates was $137,000.

 When it comes to tuition, Codesmith payment options include upfront payments, monthly installments, and financing through Ascent Funding, Codesmith’s loan partner.
 In addition, eligible students can apply for several different scholarship options at Codesmith.